Derived equivalence for quantum symplectic resolutions: Derived Equivalence

+Assume first that $\mathbb{L}^{r}\map^*$ is bounded.
+We will then prove that $\map^!$ preserves coproducts and use this to conclude that $\mathbb{L}\map^*, \mathbb{R}\map_*$ form mutually quasi-inverse equivalences.
+We will subsequently deduce that $\mathbb{L}^{r}\map^*$ and $\mathbb{R}^{r}\map_*$ also form mutually quasi-inverse equivalences (from which it is immediate that ${}^{r}\map^!$ preserves coproducts).
+Repeating the arguments {\em mutatis mutandis} with the roles of left and right modules reversed, it is then clear that it is equivalent to assume either that $\mathbb{L}^{r}\map^*$ or $\mathbb{L}\map^*$ is bounded: either assumption leads to equivalence for both left and right modules.
+Thus, we will begin the proof by assuming that $\mathbb{L}^{r}\map^*$ is bounded.

-\begin{proof}[Proof of Theorem \ref{main equiv thm}] Suppose that $\mathbb{L}\map^*$ is bounded.
-To prove that $\map^!$ preserves coproducts, it follows from Theorem 5.1 of \cite{Neeman} that it is enough to show that $\map_*$ takes a set of compact generators to compact objects.
+To prove that $\map^!$ preserves coproducts, it follows from Theorem 5.1 of \cite{Neeman} that it is enough to show that $\mathbb{R}\map_*$ takes a set of compact generators to compact objects.
+We will use the compact objects $M = \E_{\resol}(c)\otimes\chi^\ell = \pi_c(M_c(\chi^\ell))$ from Proposition \ref{indecomposable} and show that, for each such $M$, $\mathbb{R}\map_*M$ is perfect; since these objects and their shifts generate, this suffices.